namangupta98/dijkstra_algo_robot/README.md

-# djikstra_algo_robot
-This is a coursework project of Path Planning for Autonomous Robots ENPM661
+# Dijkstra's Algorithm for Point and Rigid Robot